Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Nueral Networks/Create Motion Sequences/README.md

 ### First step: Create Data Base.

-It's necessary to have a data base, and it's possible create it with the tool: [AnimationDataBaseCreator.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Motion%20Sequences%20Data%20Base%20Creator), this tool generate a .csv file in which is saved a matrix that containing 40 rows and 17 columns (The first row has the header and the first column has the name of the motion sequence), there are 16 columns that have the information about a specific joint of the Robot Pepper; and there are 39 angles values of each joint.
+It's necessary to have a data base, and it's possible create it with the tool: [AnimationDataBaseCreator.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Motion%20Sequences%20Data%20Base%20Creator), this tool generate a .csv file in which is saved a matrix that containing 40 rows and 17 columns (The first row has the header and the first column has the name of the motion sequence), there are 16 columns that have the information about a specific joint of the Robot Pepper; and there are 39 angles values (rads) of each joint.
 The [Animation 1.csv](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/blob/master/Motion%20Sequences%20Data%20Base%20Creator/Motion%20Sequences/Animation%201.csv) is an example of a motion sequence developed by the author with the tool.

 For the implementation of the system developed [Recognition_And_Learning_BodyLenguage_System.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Complet%20Project) were created 10 motion sequences used to the Robot Pepper interactue with the humans being coherent with their mood, and 22 motion sequences used to the Robot Pepper interactue with the humans being coherente with the conversation.